11 Common Medicare Mistakes

 7. Not signing up for Part B at 65 if you have retiree or COBRA coverage.

 When you turn 65, Medicare is generally considered to be your primary insurance, and any other coverage you have is secondary, unless you or your spouse has insurance through a current employer with 20 or more employees.
 But the coverage must be with a current employer.
 Other employer-related coverage, such as retiree coverage, COBRA coverage, or severance benefits, isn’t considered to be primary coverage after you turn 65.
 That means if you don’t sign up for Medicare, you may have gaps in coverage and be subject to a lifetime late-enrollment penalty of 10% of the current Part B premium for every year you should have been enrolled in Part B but were not.
-You may also have to wait to get coverage: If you miss the window for enrolling when you turn 65 or eight months after you leave your job, you can only sign up for Medicare between January and March each year, with coverage starting on July 1.
+You may also have to wait to get coverage: If you miss the window for enrolling when you turn 65 or eight months after you leave your job, you can only sign up for Medicare between January and March each year, with coverage starting on the first of the month after you enroll.
 For more information, see the Medicare Rights Center’s Medicare Interactive page about enrolling in Part B.

 8. Forgetting about the deadline for signing up for Part B after you leave your job.

 If you have coverage through an employer with 20 or more employees, you don’t have to sign up for Medicare at 65.
 Instead, you may choose to keep coverage through your employer so you don’t have to pay the Part B premiums.
 But you need to sign up within eight months after you leave your job or you may have to wait until the next enrollment period (January through March, for coverage to begin the first of the month after you enroll).
 That means you could go for several months without coverage.
 You may also get hit with the 10% lifetime late-enrollment penalty.

 9. Making financial moves that boost your Medicare premiums.